upciti/ops2deb/README.md

 ## Configuration file

-Written in YAML and composed of a list of package blueprints.
+Written in YAML and composed of a single blueprint object or a list of blueprints objects.
 A blueprint is defined by the following:

 | Field         | Meaning                                                                                                                                     | Default |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------- | ------- |